CurtisNewbie/JwtDistributionApp/README.md

 # JWT Token Distribution Server

 A JavaEE8 Webapp that authenticates admins with role **"admin"** (using **HTTP BASIC**) and generates JWT tokens for them to communicate with backend servers using RESTful web services.
 This is used for the backend server in my another repository: <a href="https://github.com/CurtisNewbie/BookStoreApp">BookStoreApp</a>.
-It is not implemented in such a way that can be used for general purpose.
+This repository also contains a tool (in <a href="https://github.com/CurtisNewbie/JwtDistributionApp/tree/master/keyGenTool">./keyGenTool</a>) that generates a new pair of keys (RSA algorithm), which can be used for JWT generation and configuration.

 **!
 Note: Without HTTPS, BASIC is not safe at all, it's only a BASE64 encoded String**.

-**_If you are using this webapp for <a href="https://github.com/CurtisNewbie/BookStoreApp/">BookstoreApp</a>, their private/public keys are matched intentionally, which works out-of-the-box for demonstration purpose.
+**If you are using this webapp for <a href="https://github.com/CurtisNewbie/BookStoreApp/">BookstoreApp</a>, their private/public keys are matched intentionally, which works out-of-the-box for demonstration purpose.
 Nonetheless, you will need to setup the data source for it.
-For security reason, you should change the keys._**
+For security reason, you should change the keys.**

 ### Dependencies